KOYAMANI/anime-recommender/docs/backend/backend.md

 ## Database connection

 Database connection is established by SQLAlchemy.
 It connects to local Postgres Docker image in local, and Amazon RDS Postgres DB in production respectively.

+## Testing

+The application uses Python's built-in `unittest` library for testing.
+The choice of `unittest` is attributed to its ability to create isolated test environments and its full integration with Python's standard library.

+Test cases are organized into individual classes extending `unittest.TestCase`.

+Tests focus on the following primary areas:

+1. db.Model: The application uses SQLAlchemy to interact with the database service.
+Tests ensure that the database connection is functional, and that all models can be accurately created, deleted, and retrieved.

+2. API Calls: The key functionality of providing recommendations to users is thoroughly tested to confirm accurate parameter returns.
+However, due to the interactive nature of OAuth authentication with MyAnimeList, full automation of tests is not feasible.
+Therefore, the tests at least verify that a redirection response (HTTP status code 302) is returned for OAuth related endpoints.

+As the db.Model test cases rely on database interactions, the `docker-compose.dev.yml` file includes a `flask-backend-test` service.
+This service is configured to automatically run the tests during each Docker build.
+It works in conjunction with the local `postgres-db` service to provide a realistic testing environment, thereby ensuring the accuracy and reliability of our tests.